Fannie Lou Hamer: Tributes

+When Martin Luther King Jr. received the Nobel Peace Prize in December 1964, he thanked "the great people", the civil rights workers "like the Fannie Lou Hamers", whom he called "a mighty army of love".

 In 1970, Ruleville Central High School held a "Fannie Lou Hamer Day".
 Six years later, the City of Ruleville itself celebrated a "Fannie Lou Hamer Day".
 In 1977, Gil Scott-Heron and Brian Jackson wrote "95 South (All of the Places We've Been)", in Hamer's honor.
 Ta-Nehisi Coates described a 1994 live solo version of the song as "a haunting and somber ode".

 In 1994, the Ruleville post office was named the Fannie Lou Hamer Post Office by an act of Congress.
 Additionally, The Fannie Lou Hamer National Institute on Citizenship and Democracy was founded in 1997 as a summer seminar and K–12 workshop program.
 In 2014 it was merged with the Council of Federated Organizations (COFO) Civil Rights Education Complex on the campus of Jackson State University, Jackson, to create the Fannie Lou Hamer Institute @ COFO: A Human and Civil Rights Interdisciplinary Education Center.
 The Hamer Institute @ COFO provides a research library and outreach programs.
 There is also a Fannie Lou Hamer Public Library in Jackson.

+In 1994, Fannie Lou Hamer Freedom High School opened in the Bronx, New York, with a focus on humanities and social justice.